RoboSparrow/lx-request/readme.md

 The `cap` option can be set in order to stop and resolve the aggregation if a certain threshold of received statements is surpassed.

-Note that `cap`  only defines where to cut an aggreation.
+Note that the `cap` option only defines where to cut an aggregation.
 It does not define how many statements are returned.

 ```javascript
 req.xapi.statements({